CUHKLeggedRobotLab/starter-hugo-academic/content/people/liangcheng/index.md

 subtitle: Navigation and planning in uncertainties.

 # Summary for listings and search engines
 summary: A self-motivated robotics engineer with little genius but much curiosity and patience.
-My research interests focus on navigation and planning in uncertainties, which helps robots to recognize the world.
+My research interests focus on navigation and planning in uncertainties, which help robots to recognize the world.
 My hobbies include traveling, skiing, museum and music, which helps me to recognize myself.
 # Link this post with a project
 projects: []